Best International Health Insurance in Singapore 2022

 Who Is International Health Insurance For?

-In a nutshell, travel insurance is for your short holidays and business trips abroad up to 6 months while international health insurance is for people who are relocating overseas to work or study for a couple of years.
-So, who should buy international health insurance?
+You might be wondering if you need international health insurance at all.
+After all, a good travel insurance policy would cover medical emergencies to some extent.
+The answer depends on the length and purpose of your trip.
+Travel insurance is suitable for short holidays and business trips abroad up to 6 months while international health insurance is for people who are relocating overseas to work or study for a couple of years.
+Let’s take a look at the benefits of international health insurance for locals and foreigners.

-Vice versa, if you are a foreigner – aka not a Singaporean or Permanent Resident (PR) – moving to Singapore for study or work as an expat, you may want to consider getting yourself (and your family) international health insurance.
+If you are a non-Singaporean citizen and non-Singapore PR and you’re moving to Singapore for study or work, you may want to consider getting yourself (and your family) international health insurance.
+Healthcare costs are subsidised for Singaporeans, but for non-Singaporeans, they can be high.
 In fact, some countries require you to have international health insurance before issuing you a visa.

 Choosing Your Health Insurance Plan

 Buying your first international health insurance plan?
 First, you need to decide on the area of coverage — which country you will reside in.
 Next, consider your lifestyle and medical needs and decide what coverage you need.
 Finally, find the right international health insurance plans for your budget.

 Choose Your Country

 There are different areas of coverage for international health plans.
 Most insurers offer “Worldwide” or “Worldwide Excluding US” as options, with the latter usually costing more.
 However, if you’re going to relocate within Asia, consider an insurer that offers Asia-only coverage, which would most likely be cheaper.